zmeid/pretty-diff-text/README.md

 **PrettyDiffText is wrapper of RichText which demonstrates differences between two texts visually.**

-It uses Google's [diff-match-patch](https://github.com/google/diff-match-patch) library which implements [Myer's diff algorithm](https://neil.fraser.name/writing/diff/myers.pdf).
+By default, it uses Google's [diff-match-patch](https://github.com/google/diff-match-patch) library which implements [Myer's diff algorithm](https://neil.fraser.name/writing/diff/myers.pdf).
 It is generally considered to be the best general-purpose diff.

 - :fire: **Pure Dart**: It is written purely in Dart.
 - :star: **Cross-Platform**: Works on Android, iOS, macOS, Windows, Linux and the web.
-- :boom: Highly Customizable: Almost everything can be customized:
+- :boom: **Highly Customizable**: Almost everything can be customized:
   - Text style of AddedText, DeletedText, EqualText.
-  - Diff cleanup types: SEMANTIC, EFFICIENCY, NONE
+  - Diff cleanup types: SEMANTIC, EFFICIENCY, NONE.
-  - Diff algorithm tuning: DiffTimeout, EditCost
+  - Diff algorithm tuning: DiffTimeout, EditCost.
+  - Bring your own diffs: calculate the diffs using your own algorithm.
   - All customization which Flutter's RichText has.

 ## Installing: